Gordon's Garden Tomb

 From the Gospels, we know that Jesus was crucified in a place called "Calvary" and buried in a garden that was in the same place as Joseph of Arimathea's tomb.
 The front wall of the tomb faced east so the early morning sun could illuminate it.
 According to Hebrews 13:12, Jesus was crucified outside the city.

-6. The Church of the Holy Sepulchre has 2,000 years of continual historical, archaeological, and eyewitness history confirming it as the site of Golgotha.
+7. The Church of the Holy Sepulchre has 2,000 years of continual historical, archaeological, and eyewitness history confirming it as the site of Golgotha.
 The Garden Tomb has no such history.

 Here's an overview of this history:

 1. According to tradition, the early Christian community of Jerusalem worshiped at this site of the crucifixion from the time of the resurrection until 135 AD, when Emperor Hadrian destroyed and rebuilt Jerusalem.
 Visiting the burial sites of rabbis was a common practice that is even done to this day by the Jews.
-So, there is no doubt the early Christians would have visited the place where Christ died and rose again as well.
-There was no one like Jesus, so His followers knew exactly where Golgotha was and venerated it.
+So, there is no doubt that the early Christians would have visited the place where Christ died and rose again as well.
+No one was like Jesus, so His followers knew exactly where Golgotha was and venerated it.
 There is no way this spot would have been lost or forgotten by them.

 For example, shortly after the resurrection of Christ, the Upper Room was converted into a church, and the apse (which is a half-round circle with a dome shape) pointed toward the crucifixion, burial, and resurrection place of Christ.
-This gives significant evidence that this place was venerated and visited early on after Christ's resurrection.
+This provides significant evidence that this place was venerated and visited early on after Christ's resurrection.
 Because this place was so important, the apse of the Upper Room Church pointed toward it and not the temple.

 Another interesting fact is that there are also burial tombs in the Church of the Holy Sepulchre that date to the time of Christ.
 They are of the type that were used from about 37 BC to around 70 AD.
 These tombs clearly indicate that this area had tombs and was outside the City of Jerusalem during the time of Christ, as regular people were not buried within the city.